arhabhasan/NBA_expansion_datathon/README.md

 - `DEVS_Final_Visualization_Dashboard.twbx`: A Tableau workbook containing visualizations of the analysis results.
 - `SAC_Presentation.pdf`: A PowerPoint presentation summarizing the project, methodology, and final recommendations.
 - `Datathon_FINAL.ipynb`: A Jupyter notebook containing the code and analysis performed for the project.
-- `NBA_cities_data_for_model.xlsx`: Data used for training the machine learning models.
+- `NBA_cities_data_for_model.xlsx`: Data used for training the machine learning models.(derived from the given dataset)
-- `NEW_recommended_cities.xlsx`: A spreadsheet with the final recommended cities for NBA expansion.
+- `NEW_recommended_cities.xlsx`: A spreadsheet with the final recommended cities for NBA expansion.(derived from the given dataset)
-- `NBA_Financial_data.xlsx`: Financial data used in the analysis.
-- `us_city_data.xlsx`: Data on various US cities used in the analysis.

 ## Key Results